 Navigating Success: Case Studies and Strategies to Support Micronesian Youth Achieve Success

-Are you going to the NCORE in Hawaii?
-Join this panel of Micronesian community leaders, educators, equity advocates, researchers who will offer a nuanced perspective on the Micronesian experience in America.
+Do you work with Micronesian youth at your institution or organization?
+This panel of Micronesian community leaders, educators, equity advocates, researchers who will offer a nuanced perspective on the Micronesian experience in America.
 Through case studies and interactive discussions, attendees will gain valuable insights into the strategies and programs that are empowering Micronesian youth to achieve success.

 Date: Thursday, May 30, 2024